Thursday, November 21, 2024

 Sixty-four years have passed since I graduated from school in my hometown as a young man, and many fond memories of those days come back to me...

-With boundless love, gratitude and prayers to the wonderful Mibaushi Alumni Association, where the precious spirit of harmony is being passed down.
+With boundless love, gratitude, and prayers, I wish the wonderful Mibaushi Alumni Association, where the precious spirit of harmony is passed on...

-◇ Reporting and writing by Ikuko Terauchi (Photography and editorial assistance by Noboru Terauchi)
+◇ Interview and text: Ikuko Terauchi (Photography and editing assistance: Noboru Terauchi)